 Saffron helps:

-- Anxiety & depression: Saffron extracts (crocin & safranal) inhibit the uptake of dopamine and norepinephrine in the brain which helps improve mood.
+- Anxiety & depression: The main active Saffron constituent crocin & safranal inhibits the uptake of dopamine and norepinephrine in the brain which helps improve mood.

 - Alzheimer’s & dementia: Saffron inhibits the deposit of amyloid-β which is associated with the progression of Alzheimer’s disease.
 Saffron also inhibits the breakdown of acetylcholine (acetylcholinesterase) just like the current medication (donepezil) approved to treat Alzheimer’s.